afcrowther/pi-gen/README.md

 - Add github actions build to produce the final image AND then tftp root (basically what is in the base/ folder + the raspberry pi bootloader apt package code)
 - Make stage 0 generate what is currently in the base/ directory (build kernel, modules, etc)
 - Include the initramfs in this project
-- Fix the config.txt to use the correct initrd
+- Fix cmdline to not have a root part uuid, instead let the initramfs handle it if we can
-- Fix cmdline to use cgroup stuff
+- Remove the user creation for FIRST USER NAME etc, use cloud init
-- Fix cmdline to not have a root part, instead let the initramfs handle it
+- Switch to systemd networking